smplifenathan/quickbot/readme.md

 2. [Copy this](https://docs.google.com/spreadsheets/u/1/d/1FOsDXyyO7ZSfFYcW1GO7V7iV240eFjDjus8yJ6Ytl1o/copy) spreadsheet to your google docs and make it public *File > Publish to the web... > Publish*
 4. [Deploy to Heroku](https://heroku.com/deploy) - enter the bot **API token** and the Google Sheet **URL**.

-Once installed, send up a direct message to your new bot from within Slack.
+Once installed, send up a direct message to your new bot from within Slack.<br/>
-If you wish, you can keep your bot alive by upgrading to Heroku Hobby otherwise it will sleep for 6 hours a day.
+**IMPORTANT:** If you wish, you can keep your bot alive by upgrading to Heroku Hobby otherwise it will sleep for 6 hours a day.

 ## Usage